julianshapiro/velocity/README.md

 WhatsApp, Tumblr, Windows, Samsung, Uber, and thousands of other companies rely on Velocity.
 Visit [Libscore.com](http://libscore.com/#$.Velocity) to see which sites use Velocity on their homepage.

 **Message from [@kvirani](https://github.com/kvirani) [August 22, 2016]:** Hi folks, I have some exciting news to share.
 Julian has graciously offered and I have accepted to become the lead maintainer for Velocity.
 I'm really excited to be working closely with and learning from him in order to transition this project onto my plate.
-I remember when Julian started working on Velocity (locked away in his apartment — a few blocks away from me) then when he first announced it, and finally itsexplosion in growth from 0 to what it is today.
+I remember when Julian started working on Velocity (locked away in his apartment — a few blocks away from me).
+Then later when he first announced it publicly.
+And finally when it exploded in growth from 0 to what it is today.
 I hope to bring that same enthusiasm, energy, and skill to it.
 I am honored to be taking it on.
 Looking forward to working on it along with the rest of the contributors.

 **React Plugin**
 Announcement: https://fabric.io/blog/introducing-the-velocityreact-library